hassio-addons/bashio/README.md

 function has been documented inside the code base.

 Further more, Bashio is used by the
-[Community Hass.io Add-ons project][repository], those add-ons will be a great resource of practical examples.
+[Community Home Assistant Add-ons project][repository], those add-ons will be a great resource of practical examples.

 ## Known issues and limitations

-- Some parts of the Hass.io API are not implemented yet.
+- Some parts of the Supervisor API are not implemented yet.

 ## Changelog & Releases